 Fixing Leather Scratches on Your Recliner

-If you are thrifty like we all are, most of the damage on your leather recliners can be fixed at home without the need of a professional leather upholsterer.
+Most of the damage on your leather furniture can be fixed at home without the need of a professional.
 Here are a few simple steps you can follow when fixing your leather furniture.

-- Minor scratches on your brand new ivory leather recliner are unsightly but only damage the outer coating of the leather.
+1. Minor scratches on your leather furniture are unsightly but only damage the outer coating of the leather.
 These are mostly easy to fix as just the color of the leather is affected.

-- Deep scratches imply that the leather itself has been cut, and you will be able to view fibers around the cut or worse a tiny bit of stuffing.
-But these can also be fixed at home, albeit not as easy a minor scratch.
+2. Deep scratches imply that the leather itself has been cut, and you will be able to view fibers around the cut or worse a tiny bit of stuffing.
+These can also be fixed at home, albeit not as easy a minor scratch.

-- When the leather fibers are entirely ripped and damaged or cut through you will need the help of a professional upholsterer as this might require a patch.
+3. When the leather fibers are entirely ripped and damaged or cut through you will need the help of a professional as this might require a patch.

 - Cotton swab applicator